The Evergreen Fund supports planting of 1,100 trees in just two months

 The first project funded by Ground Control’s landmark Evergreen Fund has begun to bear fruit, with an army of green-fingered volunteers planting 1,100 trees over the last two months.

 The first phase of the project will involve the fund supplying plants, compost, and labels.
-Over the next few months, it will identify suitable areas across Gloucestershire for the young trees to be transplanted next year, along with the funds and expertise for them to replanted.
+Over the next few months, it will identify suitable areas across Gloucestershire for the young trees to be transplanted next year, along with the funds and expertise for them to be replanted.

-The scheme has caught the attention of locals, with an army of volunteers have leaping to the challenge and planting 650 acorns, 200 beechmast, and 270 hazelnuts since late July.
+The scheme has caught the attention of locals, with an army of volunteers leaping to the challenge and planting 650 acorns, 200 beechmast, and 270 hazelnuts since late July.

 The goal of the ‘Ourboretum’ campaign is to negate the effect of ash dieback.
 Almost 90% of ash trees in Gloucestershire – the UK’s third most common tree – are expected to die from the incurable fungal disease within the next few years, having a devastating knock-on effect on local landscape and wildlife.